-- · No changes to Sprout. - Give an informal security argument for Unlinkability of diversified payment addresses based on reduction to key privacy of ElGamal encryption, for which a security proof is given in [BBDP2001].
-(This argument has gaps which will be addressed in a future version.) - Add a reference to [BGM2017] for the Sapling zk-SNARK parameters. - Write § A.4 'The Sapling Spend circuit' on p.
-153 (draft). - · Add a reference to the ristretto_bulletproofs design notes [Dalek-notes] for the synthetic blinding factor technique. - Ensure that the constraint costs in § A.3.3.1 'Checking that Affine-ctEdwards coordinates are on the curve' on p.
-141 and § A.3.3.6 'Affine-ctEdwards nonsmall-order check' on p.
-144 accurately reflect the implementation in sapling-crypto. - · Minor correction to the non-normative note in § A.3.2.2 'Range check' on p.
-139. - · Clarify the non-normative note in § 4.1.7 'Commitment' on p.
+- Give an informal security argument for Unlinkability of diversified payment addresses based on reduction to key privacy of ElGamal encryption, for which a security proof is given in [BBDP2001].
+(This argument has gaps which will be addressed in a future version.) - Add a reference to [BGM2017] for the Sapling zk-SNARK parameters. - · Write § A.4 'The Sapling Spend circuit' on p.
+157 (draft). - Add a reference to the ristretto_bulletproofs design notes [Dalek-notes] for the synthetic blinding factor technique. - Ensure that the constraint costs in § A.3.3.1 'Checking that Affine-ctEdwards coordinates are on the curve' on p.
+145 and § A.3.3.6 'Affine-ctEdwards nonsmall-order check' on p.
+148 accurately reflect the implementation in sapling-crypto. - · Minor correction to the non-normative note in § A.3.2.2 'Range check' on p.
+143. - · Clarify non-normative note in § 4.1.7 'Commitment' on p.
 24 about the definitions of ValueCommit Sapling.
 Output and NoteCommit Sapling.
 Output. - Clarify that the signer of a spend authorization signature is supposed to choose the spend authorization randomizer, α , itself.
-Only step 4 in the procedure in § 4.13 'Spend Authorization Signature (Sapling)' on p.
-41 may securely be delegated. - · Add a non-normative note to §5.4.6 'RedDSA and RedJubjub' on p.
+Only step 4 in § 4.13 'Spend Authorization Signature (Sapling)' on p.
+41 may securely be delegated. - Add a non-normative note to § 5.4.6 'RedDSA and RedJubjub' on p.
 66 explaining that RedDSA key randomization may interact with other uses of additive properties of Schnorr keys. - · Add dates to Change History entries.
 (These are the dates of the git tags in local, i.e. UK, time.)

-- · No changes to Sprout. - · Finish § A.3.2.2 'Range check' on p.
-139. - Change § A.3.7 'BLAKE2s hashes' on p.
-150 to correct the constraint count and to describe batched equality checks performed by the sapling-crypto implementation.
+- Finish § A.3.2.2 'Range check' on p.
+143. - Change § A.3.7 'BLAKE2s hashes' on p.
+154 to correct the constraint count and to describe batched equality checks performed by the sapling-crypto implementation.

-- · No changes to Sprout. - · Finish § A.3.7 'BLAKE2s hashes' on p.
-150. - · Minor corrections to § A.3.3.8 'Variable-base Affine-ctEdwards scalar multiplication' on p.
-145.
+- Finish § A.3.7 'BLAKE2s hashes' on p.
+154. - · Minor corrections to § A.3.3.8 'Variable-base Affine-ctEdwards scalar multiplication' on p.
+149.

-- · Notational changes: - Use a superscript ^(r) to mark the subgroup order, instead of a subscript. - Use $\mathbb{G}^{(r)}$ for the set of $r{\mathbb{G}}$ -order points in \mathbb{G} . - Mark the subgroup order in pairing groups, e.g. use $\mathbb{G}1^{(r)}$ instead of \mathbb{G}1 . - Make the bit-representation indicator ★ an affix instead of a superscript. - Clarify that when validating a Groth16 proof, it is necessary to perform a subgroup check for π_A and π_C as well as for π_B . - Correct the description of Groth16 batch verification to explicitly take account of how verification depends on primary inputs. - Add Charles Rackoff, Rafail Ostrovsky, and Amit Sahai to the acknowledgements section for their work on zero-knowledge proofs.
+- · Notational changes: - Use a superscript ^(r) to mark the subgroup order, instead of a subscript. - Use $\mathbb{G}^{(r)}$ for the set of $r{\mathbb{G}}$ -order points in \mathbb{G} . - Mark the subgroup order in pairing groups, e.g. use $\mathbb{G}1^{(r)}$ instead of \mathbb{G}1 . - Make the bit-representation indicator ★ an affix instead of a superscript. - · Clarify that when validating a Groth16 proof, it is necessary to perform a subgroup check for π_A and π_C as well as for π_B . - Correct the description of Groth16 batch verification to explicitly take account of how verification depends on primary inputs. - Add Charles Rackoff, Rafail Ostrovsky, and Amit Sahai to the acknowledgements section for their work on zero-knowledge proofs.

-- · No changes to Sprout. - · Add § B.2 'Groth16 batch verification' on p.
-157.
+· Add § B.2 'Groth16 batch verification' on p.
+161.

-- · No changes to Sprout. - · Add the hashes of parameter files for Sapling. - · Add cross references for parameters and functions used in RedDSA batch validation. - Makefile changes: name the PDF file for the Sprout version of the specification as sprout.pdf, and make protocol.pdf link to the Sapling version.
+- · Add the hashes of parameter files for Sapling. - · Add cross references for parameters and functions used in RedDSA batch validation. - Makefile changes: name the PDF file for the Sprout version of the specification as sprout.pdf, and make protocol.pdf link to the Sapling version.

-- · No changes to Sprout. - Add a missing consensus rule for version 4 transactions: if there are no Sapling Spends or Outputs, then valueBalanceSapling MUST be 0.
+• Add a missing consensus rule for version 4 transactions: if there are no Sapling Spends or Outputs, then valueBalanceSapling MUST be 0.

-- · No changes to Sprout. - Update RedDSA validation to use cofactor multiplication.
+- Update RedDSA validation to use cofactor multiplication.
 This is necessary in order for the output of batch validation to match that of unbatched validation in all cases. - · Add § B.1 'RedDSA batch validation' on p.
-156.
+160.